Zmavli/sekko/src/dictionary.md

 - iela: Some event changes so as to become Ⓛ₀.
 - uo: Ⓛ₀ changes into Ⓡ₀.
 - ia: Ⓛ₀ changes so as to express Ⓡ₁.

+bauk: (Finnish: maukas, delicious)
+- o: Ⓛ is delicious.
+- ola: Ⓛ finds something to be delicious.
+- ai: Ⓛ is delicious to Ⓡ.

+rubr: (Latin: ruber, red)
+- o: Ⓛ is red in color.

+sed: (Finnish: syödä, to eat)
+- o: Ⓛ eats.
+- ola: Ⓡ is eaten.
+- ai: Ⓛ eats Ⓡ.

+k: (AP)
+- o: Ⓛ is I/me/the speaker. (first person pronoun)

+het: (Japanese 人 hito, person)
+- o: Ⓛ is a person.

+suat: (Finnish istua, to sit)
+- o: Ⓛ is sitting.

+kauk: (Finnish kauko-, far away):
+- o: Ⓛ is far away/remote.
+- ai: Ⓛ is far away from Ⓡ.

+kul: (Finnish kulkea, to travel):
+- o: Ⓛ is traveling/moving to a place.
+- ola: Ⓛ is being travelled to, is a destination for a traveler.
+- ai: Ⓛ goes/moves/travels to Ⓡ.